2026 National climate change risk assessment

 There are strong links between the natural environment and other domains – particularly the Māori; people and communities; and economic sectors that rely on the natural environment domains.
 This mean that impacts on New Zealand’s natural environment have cascading impacts in other domains.

-• Coastal ecosystems
+- Coastal ecosystems

-• Freshwater ecosystems
+- Freshwater ecosystems

-• Terrestrial ecosystems
+- Terrestrial ecosystems

 Built environment – buildings, urban spaces and infrastructure

 The built environment domain refers to the set and configuration of buildings, urban spaces and infrastructure.
-This also includes energy, three waters (drinking, storm and waste), waste management and flood management assets and infrastructure.
+This includes transport, energy, three waters (drinking, storm and waste), waste management and flood management assets and infrastructure.

-• Ports and airports
+- Ports and airports

-• Electricity supply
+- Electricity supply

 Economy and financial system

-Key risks to the economy and financial system:
+Elements at risk in the economy and financial system:

-• Central and local government funding
+- Central and local government funding

-• Stability of the financial system
+- Stability of the financial system

 Governance

 Governing architecture and processes of interaction and decision-making that exist in and between governments, economic and social institutions.
-Governance extends through all aspects of Aotearoa New Zealand, from the Treaty partnership between Māori and the Government (the Crown) to the relationship between local government and communities, and across the economy, built environment and natural ecosystems.
+Governance extends through all aspects of Aotearoa New Zealand, from the partnership between iwi/Māori and the Crown under Te Tiriti o Waitangi / Treaty of Waitangi to the relationship between local government and communities, and across the economy, built environment and natural ecosystems.

 People, health and communities

 This domain encompasses people’s identity, health, sense of community and social norms, and cultural values and traditions.
-This domain has particular links to the natural environment domain, built environment domain, economy domain, and Māori domain.
+This domain has particular links to the natural environment domain, built environment domain, economy and finance domain, and Māori domain.

-Key risks to people, health and communities:
+Elements at risk for people, health and communities:

-• Mental health
+- Mental health

 Sectors relying on the natural environment

-Key risks to sectors relying on the natural environment:
+Elements at risk for sectors relying on the natural environment:

 Ngā mea hirahira o te ao Māori | Things of importance in te ao Māori